x13-me/OfficeDocs-Exchange/Exchange/ExchangeOnline/voice-mail-unified-messaging/set-up-client-voice-mail-features/set-the-partner-fax-server-uri-to-allow-faxing.md

 4. Click **Save** to save your changes.

-### Use the Shell to set the fax partner URI
+### Use Exchange Online PowerShell to set the fax partner URI

 This example allows users who are linked with the UM mailbox policy `UMDialPlan Default Policy` to use TCP with port 5060 for the partner fax server `faxserver1`.

 ```
 Set-UMMailboxPolicy "UMDialPlan Default Policy" -FaxServerURI sip:faxserver1.contoso.com:5060;transport=tcp
 ```

 This example allows users who are linked with the UM mailbox policy `UMDialPlan Default Policy` to use TLS with port 5061 for the partner fax server `faxserver2`.

 ```
 Set-UMMailboxPolicy "UMDialPlan Default Policy" -FaxServerURI sip:faxserver2.contoso.com:5061;transport=tls